Important to knowCU or any reputable organization will never ask for your passwords in an email or phone call.

 Impersonation of individuals or companies

-By impersonating an individual or company or both, fraudsters can send phish that look legitimate.
+By impersonating an individual or company or both, fraudsters can send phish that looks legitimate.
 They use compromised email accounts and addresses to send the phish.
 To appear more authentic, business logos are often copied from the Internet and added to the message.

 Be aware: cybercriminals may send email that appears to come from a CU address, such as @cu.edu or @colorado.edu.
-(Think of a return address on a postal letter; someone can list whatever return address they would like, but that doesn't guarntee that is who sent the letter.)
+(Think of a return address on a postal letter; someone can list whatever return address they would like, but that doesn't guarantee that is who sent the letter.)
 The cybercriminal's intention of the email is to get you to click links or open attachments.